-This section of the website is new.
-The aim is to provide various resources for teachers, related to school health promotion and SHE.
+The aim of this section is to provide various resources for teachers, related to school health promotion and SHE.
 The information is relevant to those working in or interested in the field of health education and promotion in schools.

 Module on School health promotion

-Each year, SHE will provide a new module on school health promotion to be used in the classroom.
+Each year, SHE provides a new module on school health promotion to be used in the classroom.
 The modules are made for teachers to use with classes in primary and secondary school.

 2019: Key concepts and activities: Learning about health and health promotion in schools

 The aim of these first materials for teachers is to: introduce key pillars and concepts for health promoting schools describe health literacy and action competence as outcomes of school health education highlight the importance of student participation to promote core values of SHE and give examples for teaching activities that support learning of concepts and topics, but also opportunities for students to participate in developing the school environment in a more health promoting direction.

 HEPCOM – a set of tools for health promoting schools